 Thirty years ago, 80% of a company's resources went to operations and 20% to projects; today, it's the other way round.
 Despite this massive disruption, most organisations don't have a senior leader overseeing change and transformation.

-Lack of clarity and ownership often leads to silo thinking, project overload, demotivation, projects not completed, and a tremendous amount of resources wasted and value lost in the project space.
+Lack of clarity and ownership often leads to siloed thinking, project overload, demotivation, incomplete projects, and a tremendous amount of resources wasted (and value lost).

 This is why companies need a Chief Project Officer (CPO) or equivalent to manage change.